pkumar-cloud/dops-p01-jenkins-setup-docker/README.md

   6. Got to the Jenkins UI > Manage Jenkins -> Manage Credentials.
   7. Create a new Credentials of Kind "SSH Username and private Key"
   8. Then go the Manage Jenkins -> Manage Node.
 Create a new node.
+      Number of executers
+      Remote root directory: /home/jenkins - on slave which folder to use for code checkout.
+      Labels: define a label
+      Launch method: Launch agents via SSH (Host:Slave IP/Name)